pengux/react-rocket-boilerplate/README.md

 ### React Router

 React Router is a "complete routing library for React."
-It uses the JSX syntax to easily define route URLs and handlers, providing an easy-to-understand architecture and thus makes it easy to add new pages and routes.
+It uses the JSX syntax to easily define route URLs and handlers, providing an easy-to-understand architecture and thus makes it easy to add new components and routes.

 The relevant files are all located within `/app/js`, structured in the following manner:

 ```
-/pages (Each individual page to handle the defined routes and be rendered inside the app.)
-App.js (The main component which is rendered to the DOM and responsible for rendering the current page.)
+app.js (The main component which is rendered to the DOM and responsible for rendering the current page.)
 index.js (The main javascript file watched by Browserify, requiring the app and running the router.)
-Routes.js (Defines the routing structure, along with each individual route path and handler.)
+routes.js (Defines the routing structure, along with each individual route path and handler.)
 ```

-Any pages added to your project should be placed within the `app/js/pages` directory, and be required and assigned to a route inside `Routes.js`.
-If more complex nesting is required, any page can have a new `RouteHandler` as a child component.
+Any component added to your project should be placed within the appropiate module directory, and be required and assigned to a route inside `Routes.js`.

 ---